SAP-samples/cloud-extension-ecc-business-process/mission/install-addon/README.md

    ![](images/ecc13.png)

-   Once it's installed and you got the message for successful installation , you can assure from seeing the Add-on detail by going again to transaction /nSAINT.
+   Once SP1 Pack is installed and you get the message for successful installation, you can see the add-on detail by going again to transaction /nSAINT.

    ![](images/ecc16.png)

-   Repeat the steps from section 3 also for the SP2 K-10002INASANWEE.SAR and SP3 K-10003INASANWEE.SAR.
+   Repeat the steps from section 3 for the SP2 K-10002INASANWEE.SAR and SP3 K-10003INASANWEE.SAR.

    Now your SAP System is ready for messaging.